MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 Rscript "./surveillance_pipeline_src/get_treatment_cascade_non_participants.R"
 Rscript "./surveillance_pipeline_src/get_treatment_cascade_population.R"
 ```
-> **Note** Some scripts will generate figures and other output that is saved in a separate directory outside the repository under `phyloSI-RakaiAgeGender-outputs`.
-Detailed flowcharts of how data read and written by each R script within each preprecessing stage can be found in `docs/README.md`.

 #### Phylogenetic Analyses
-##### Pre-processing of phylogenetic data

 The deep-sequence phylogenetic time since infection estimates were refined using exact patient meta-data that we do not share, and instead we provide the outputs in the `data` directory.

 To reproduce our analyses in part, we share randomized versions of the data that are suffixed by `randomized`.
 Use these as shown below in combination with the deep-sequence phylogenetic data from the Zenodo repository: